IntelliTect/Coalesce/docs/stacks/vue/layers/viewmodels.md

 .................

 Method Callers
-    For each of the instance :ref:`ModelMethods` of the type, an :ref:`API Caller <VueApiCallers>` will be generated.
+    For each of the instance [Methods](/modeling/model-components/methods.md) of the type, an [API Caller](/stacks/vue/layers/api-clients.md) will be generated.

 `addTo*()`
-    For each :ref:`collection navigation property <ModelProperties>`, a method is generated that will create a new instance of the ViewModel for the collected type, add it to the collection, and then return the new object.
+    For each [collection navigation property](/modeling/model-components/properties.md), a method is generated that will create a new instance of the ViewModel for the collected type, add it to the collection, and then return the new object.

 Many-to-many helper collections
-    For each :ref:`collection navigation property <ModelProperties>` annotated with :ref:`ManyToMany`, a getter-only property is generated that returns a collection of the object on the far side of the many-to-many relationship.
+    For each [collection navigation property](/modeling/model-components/properties.md) annotated with [[ManyToMany]](/modeling/model-components/attributes/many-to-many.md), a getter-only property is generated that returns a collection of the object on the far side of the many-to-many relationship.
 Nulls are filtered from this collection.

 |